Kronoxis/MarbleRace/README.md

 # Changelog
 ## v2.1.3 _(02 Sep 2017)_
 ### FIXES
-- Data Path can now be changed without breaking the Application
+- Data Path can now be changed

 ## v2.1.2 _(02 Sep 2017)_
 ### NEW